Do I Need a Lawyer To Start an LLC?

 Bringing an Attorney in After Forming Your LLC

-- Tax lawyers to review your income tax and tax returns to ensure you are not leaving money on the table
+- A tax lawyer to review your income tax and tax returns to ensure you are not leaving money on the table.

-- Business lawyers if you need to change your business structure to a single-member LLC, S corporation, or another type of business, or need help with another business-related legal matter.
+- A business lawyer if you need to change your business structure to a single-member LLC, S-corporation, or another type of business, or need help with another business-related legal matter.
 It can also be helpful to have a lawyer review necessary business contracts before signing.

 Choosing a DIY approach to many of these services will save you money upfront.
 However, finding out you made a mistake, could have saved money, or could have been better protected in the long run is a concern for new business owners.